Selection is the third of the five principles of natural selection introduced by Charles Darwin in The Origin of Species. Darwin wrote –

 “The numbers of beneficial mutations rapidly tailed off during long-term passage, with parallel changes in fitness cost and gene essentiality occurring across the lineages.
 The authors found nonessential genes that became essential and essential genes that became nonessential in all lineages.”

-“Neck Teeth” Approach
+“Neck Teeth” Observations

-Dorthe Becker, a professor at the University of Sheffield, GB, recently completed a study of the phylogenetic plasticity of the water flea’s anti-predator defenses.
-Their report, “Adaptive phenotypic plasticity is under stabilizing selection in Daphnia,” was published in the journal Nature Ecology and Evolution (2022), explains the motivation for the study –
+Their report, “Adaptive phenotypic plasticity is under stabilizing selection in Daphnia,” was published in the journal Nature Ecology and Evolution (2022), explains the study’s purpose –

 “Little is known about the evolutionary forces that shape genetic variation of plasticity within populations.”